vztu/BVQA_Benchmark/README.md

 ## Usage (feature-based model only)

-Compute feature matrix on a given dataset and put it in `data/` folder, with MOS array (We have provided the MOS arrays of three UGC datasets).
+Compute feature matrix on a given dataset and put it in `data/` folder, with MOS array stored in the same order (We have provided the MOS arrays of three UGC datasets).
+The code evaluates the extracted features through 100 iterations of train-test splits and returns the median (std) SRCC/KRCC/PLCC/RMSE performances.
+Note that it is not applicable for deep learning based models.

 ##### Run demo (BRISUQE x KoNViD-1k)
 ```